catalyst-cloud/catalystcloud-docs/source/compute-service/launch-compute-instance.rst

   uploaded yourself.
-* ``Instance Snapshot``: Assuming you have previously created a snapshot of another compute instance, this option will create a new compute instance that is a clone of an existing compute instance (at the point the snapshoot was taken).
+* ``Instance Snapshot``: Assuming you have previously created a snapshot of another compute instance, this option will create a new compute instance that is a clone of an existing compute instance (at the point the snapshot was taken).
 * ``Volume``: Will re-attach an existing volume as the root disk of the new compute instance.
 This option assumes that the existing volume is a valid boot source (i.e.: contains an operating system).
-* ``Volume Snapshot``: Assuming you have previously created a snapshot of a volume, this option will create a new root disk that is a clone of an existing volume (at the point in time the snapshoot was taken).
+* ``Volume Snapshot``: Assuming you have previously created a snapshot of a volume, this option will create a new root disk that is a clone of an existing volume (at the point in time the snapshot was taken).

 Choosing the root disk type
 ============================